hgonomeg/Gravity/README.md

 * Creating a simple toy which helps to understand how orbital mechanics works.
 * Gaining experience in drawing graphics and managing windows in the SFML library.
 * Getting familiar with Git and GitHub; excercise cooperation.
-* Learning how to optimize
 * Excercise C++ generic programming
 * Optimization via efficient multithreaded programming
 * Gaining some experience with cmake-scripts

 ## Implementation notes
 The whole program is based upon the SFML library and its' object-oriented design.
 The main function manages the main window by receiving its' events and passing them further or processing them.
-The `Simulator` object livies within the scope of the main function.
+The `Simulator` object lives within the scope of the main function.
 Every cycle of refreshing the window calls the `tick()` method on the simulator to push the simulation forward in time.

 Simulator holds a list of smart pointers to `Celestial_body` which can store various types of bodies (all of their types inherit from `Celestial_body` which is an abstract class).